DataDog/integrations-core/docs/dev/python.md

 ### macOS

 Any recent version of macOS comes with Python pre-installed; however, it might be older than the version used in the Agent, and might also lack required tools and dependencies.
-We recommend installing a fresh, dedicated Python interpreter tat you can manage without the App Store, following either of the methods listed in this paragraph.
+We recommend installing a fresh, dedicated Python interpreter that you can manage without the App Store, following either of the methods listed in this paragraph.

 #### Option 1: Install Python with Homebrew